 Does PrivadoVPN offer an ad-blocker?

-No. PrivadoVPN does not come with built-in ad-blocker.
+No. PrivadoVPN does not come with a built-in ad-blocker.

 Both NordVPN and Surfshark are well-reviewed VPNs with built-in ad blockers if that is something you are concerned about.

 Otherwise, there are no conflicts between PrivadoVPN and any third-party ad blockers we could find.

 Why you should enable the Kill Switch

 It is impossible to have a VPN that you will never experience connection interruption, and PrivadoVPN is no different in that regard.

 A Kill Switch is there to prevent you from sending unsecured data in the case your VPN connection drops by shutting down all communication while you are not connected to the network.

 This way, you don’t have to worry about IP and DNS leaks, nor that your real IP address will become compromised.